-Turn in-store moments into real-time insight
+Turn events & waiting lines into real-time insight

 Trivia